YvanoffP/YvanoffP/README.md

 Welcome on my GitHub.

-👨‍🏫 Learning @42 School in Lausanne
+👨‍🏫 Alumni @42 School in Lausanne

-💻 Learning C, C++ and bash mainly
+💻 Working with: Typescript, React, Python, Docker and many more!

 📧 Contact me: petruzzi.yvan@gmail.com